 An AP having dot11UnsolictedPADActivated equals to true shall include a Service Hint Information element or Service Advertisement Information element or both in Beacon frames.

-The non-AP STA may associate with the AP based on the received Service Hint Information element or may use PAD Service Information Request to request more detailed information as defined in Table 8-219 (Advertisement protocol ID definitions) prior to association.
-The receiving AP shall respond to the PAD Service Information Request with PAD Service Information Response.
+The non-AP STA may associate with the AP based on the received Service Hint Information element or may use a Service Information Request ANQP-element to request more detailed information as defined in Table 8-184 prior to association.
+The receiving AP shall respond to the Service Information Request ANQP-element with a Service Information Response ANQP-element.

 10.25.3.3a.3 Solicited PAD